The pipes in your home plumbing are constantly operating, so it’s important to know how to make your pipes last longer.

 - Slightly open the faucet that’s the farthest away from the water main.
 A few dribbles of water will work to relieve any pressure that could build up if the pipes freeze.

+It is crucial to protect your pipes from wear and tear and address any issues as they arise.
 Should you need any pipe restoration, give us a call at 1-Tom-Plumber.
 We are glad to help you get the most life out of your pipes.